hellothisistim/OpenSourcePipeline/README.md

 #Open Source Pipeline

 ##Mission:
 It's the twenty-first century, folks!
-If you're working in the VFX industry, there's a good chance you're not working at ILM, DD, Weta or any other shop that's been around for ages and has lots of developers working on their big, well developed pipeline.
+If you're working in the VFX industry, there's a good chance you're not working at ILM, DD, Weta or any other shop that's been around for ages and has lots of developers working on their big, well-funded pipeline.
 In fact, it's very likely that you're part of a small team leveraging the current peak of capability found in commodity hardware and the wealth of non-proprietary VFX software to create your own world.
 And why wouldn't you?

 The problem you're probably running into -- just like every other small shop -- is that these commodity tools don't automatically slot into each-other by themselves.
 And moving information around by hand is definitely sub-optimal.
 You may have also teamed up with other small shops and need to be able to swap files around between yourselves.